Robert E. Howard: Sword and sorcery

 In August 1926, Howard quit his exhausting job at the drug store and, in September, returned to Brownwood to complete his bookkeeping course.
 It was during this August that he began working on the story that would become "The Shadow Kingdom", one of the most important works of his career.
 While at college, Howard wrote for their newspaper, The Yellow Jacket.
-One of the short stories printed in this newspaper was a comedy called "Cupid vs. Pollux."
+One of the short stories printed in this newspaper was a comedy called "Cupid vs. Pollux".
 This story is Howard's earliest surviving boxing story known to exist; it is told in the first person, uses elements of a traditional tall-tale and is a fictionalized account of Howard (as "Steve") and his friend Lindsey Tyson (as "Spike") training for a fight.
 This story and the elements it uses would also be important in Howard's literary future.

 In May 1927, after having to return home due to contracting measles and then being forced to retake the course, Howard passed his exams.
-While waiting for the official graduation in August, he returned to writing, including a re-write of "The Shadow Kingdom."
+While waiting for the official graduation in August, he returned to writing, including a re-write of "The Shadow Kingdom".
 He rewrote it again in August and submitted it to Weird Tales in September.
-This story was an experiment with the entire concept of the "weird tale" horror fiction as defined by practitioners such as Edgar Allan Poe, A. Merritt, and H. P. Lovecraft, mixing elements of fantasy, horror and mythology with historical romance, action and swordplay into thematic vehicles never before seen, a new style of tale which ultimately became known as "sword and sorcery".
+This story was an experiment with the entire concept of the "weird tale" horror fiction as defined by practitioners such as Edgar Allan Poe, A. Merritt, and H. P. Lovecraft, mixing elements of fantasy, horror and mythology with historical romance, action and swordplay into thematic vehicles never before seen, a new style of tale that ultimately became known as "sword and sorcery".
 Featuring Kull, a barbarian precursor to later Howard heroes such as Conan, the tale hit Weird Tales in August 1929 and received fanfare from readers.
 Weird Tales editor Farnsworth Wright bought the story for $100, the most Howard had earned for a story at this time, and several more Kull stories followed.
 However, all but two were rejected, convincing Howard not to continue the series.